Skip to main navigation Skip to content Skip to footer

 Calls on Houston Mayor Sylvester Turner to allow a city council vote on temporary eviction moratorium

-Local issues•by John Henneberger•Posted July 29, 2020
+Local issues, Tenant Rights•by John Henneberger•Posted July 29, 2020

 The Houston Chronicle reports that Houston Mayor Sylvester Turner is refusing to put a moratorium on evictions before the Houston…

-Tags: Coronavirus, covid-19, evection moratorium, evictions, Houston, Sylvester Turner
+Tags: covid-19, Eviction, Houston, Sylvester Turner

 AFFH is the housing equivalent of cell phone videos in the George Floyd murder — the essential tool to expose racism